 This work was part of the Atmospheric CO2 Retrieval and Monitoring (ACRM) under National Carbon Project (NCP) of ISRO-GBP.
+Authors sincerely acknowledge Mr. Biswadip Gharai, ACSG/ECSA for providing LULC data and to Mr. Mallikarjun, ACSG/ECSA for his support in data collection.
 We thank D & PQE division of NRSC and Mrs. Sujatha P, ACSG for sharing AWS and boundary layer data.
 The authors are grateful to the AT-CTM project of ISRO-GBP for providing the O3 and NOx analyzers.
-We would also like to thank MODIS and COSMIC team for providing scientific data sets used in this study.
+We would also like to thank HYSPLIT, ECMWF-ERA, MODIS and COSMIC team for providing scientific data sets used in this study.
+We also thankful to anonymous referees and the editor for providing constructive suggestions which certainly improved the quality of manuscript.

 References